AcademySoftwareFoundation/OpenImageIO/src/doc/idiff.rst

     Prints usage information to the terminal.

+.. option:: --version

+    Prints the version designation of the OIIO library.

 .. describe:: -v

     Verbose output --- more detail about what it finds when comparing